client-engineering-devops/gitops-workshop-guide/sterling/Scenarios.md

       ![New Template](images/sfg-routes-demo_passthrough.png "New Template")

-  - **Step 3: create the trading partners that will participate in the managed file transfer transaction:**
+  - **Step 3: create the trading partners that will participate in the managed file transfer transaction**

     - **First, create a new Community named Billing where the trading partner participants will be members of**